-Parents travelling with minor children may be required to show proof of parental rights or guardianship.
+Parents travelling with children may be required to show proof of parental rights or guardianship.

 Visitors entering Cuba on a tourist visa are prohibited from undertaking business or journalism activities.

 Bringing pets to Cuba is possible, but it can be time consuming and costly.
-You will need an international (or in the case of licensed travellers from the USA, a state) veterinary certificate, executed no more than 10 days before travel to Cuba and proof of rabies and distemper vaccination.
+You need an international (or in the case of licensed travellers from the USA, a state) veterinary certificate, completed no more than 10 days before travel to Cuba, along with proof of rabies and distemper vaccination.